 On March 31st, eight women got dressed in their caps and gowns to celebrate a day that they would never forget.
 It was the beginning of a new journey forward for every single one of them.
-This day, not only marked a monumental milestone for the graduating class, but also for O.U.R.
-Aftercare and our partners, Rahab Uganda.
+This day not only marked a monumental milestone for the graduating class, but also for O.U.R.
+Aftercare and our partner, Rahab Uganda.

 One survivor, “Jennifer,” has had an incredibly challenging journey to be where she is now.
-Jennifer was a happy newlywed, with nothing but the future to look toward.
+Jennifer was a happy newlywed with nothing but the future to look toward.
 In search of a new employment opportunity to support her new family, Jennifer left her husband and home country in Africa and set out to the Meditterran to seek employment.
-As with many employment cases in this region, upon arrival, Jennifer realized that the employment agency had been falsified.
+As is the case with many employment cases in this region, Jennifer realized upon arrival that the employment agency had been falsified.
 The “employers'' took all of her personal belongings and documentation and began to exploit her.

 Thousands of miles from her husband, with no visible way out of the situation, Jennifer found out that she was pregnant.
 Without any legal documentation, Jennifer was placed in jail.
-As is the case with many survivors who have escaped these employment agencies, the local law enforcement puts them in jail for being found, illegally, without personal documentation.
-Unable to return home to her husband, Jennifer was forced into the unbearable circumstances of giving birth while in prison.
+As happens with many survivors who escape these employment agencies, local law enforcement put Jennifer in jail for being found, illegally, without personal documentation.
+Unable to return home to her husband, Jennifer was forced into the unbearable circumstance of giving birth while in prison.
 Her baby was taken to an orphanage.

-To see Jennifer, now, in her cap and gown all this time later, was a surreal moment for Jennifer and the Aftercare staff.
-Witnessing the strength and courage within Jennifer was a moment O.U.R. would never forget.
+To see Jennifer, now in her cap and gown all this time later, was a surreal moment for the Aftercare staff.
+Witnessing the strength and courage within Jennifer was a moment O.U.R. will never forget.